jessepav/lacygoill-wiki-backup/vim/compiler.md

 just AFTER the pointer line.

-That  way,  the unused  error  text  between doesn't  break  Vim's  notion of  a multi-line message and also doesn't force us  to include it as a continuation of a multi-line message.
+That  way,  the unused  error  text  between doesn't  break  Vim's  notion of  a multiline message and also doesn't force us to include it as a continuation of a multiline message.

 ## How does Vim deal with a compiler which doesn't print enough info for `%D` and `%X`?